 In the late 1940s the company was formed by Turner Manufacturing Co which operated from Lever Street where the two wheeled ‘Byvan’, costing £120 and the three wheeled ‘Trivan’, costing £150 were produced.
 Both vehicles were powered by a 148cc (or 168cc Tiger) two stroke Turner engine mounted above the front wheel. giving a top speed of 30mph.
 Pre-production models were powered by the Royal Enfield 125cc Flying Flea engine.

 The ‘Byvan’ was a motorcycle equipped with a steel carrying box capable of a 1.5cwt load.
 In comparison the ‘Trivan’ had two rear wheels with a 3cwt carrying capacity.

 Another product was the ‘Rixi’ which was seemingly derived from the ‘Trivan’ and had a four person seat above the two rear wheels.

 None of the vehicles achieved commercial success.

-If you have a query about vintage British machines, please contact us
+If you have a query about these vintage British machines, please contact us